Guide to Financial Aid for Online Students

 The grants involved in this process are the Federal Pell Grants and the Minnesota State Grants.

 - The Federal Pell Grant is open to all students whose families' have an income that is less than $60,000.
 However, most are awarded to individuals with family incomes that are less than $30,000.
-The amount given can be anywhere from between $609 to $5,350.
+For the 2017-2018 award year, the maximum award amount is $5,920.

 - The Minnesota State Grant is given to low-income families who are Minnesota residents.
-Forty-four percent of these grants are awarded to families who make less than $20,000.
-Seventeen percent go to families with incomes over $50,000.
+Thirty-six percent of these grants are awarded to families who make less than $20,000.
+An additional 37% goes to families with incomes between $20,000 and $50,000.
 In order to receive this grant, the FAFSA must be turned in 30 days prior to the start of the school's first day.

 All scholarships must be applied to separately from the FAFSA.